 The main moral is that we shouldn't lie or give false alarms.
 If you do it too often, people won't believe you when it's real.

 The main moral is that lying has consequences.
-When you tell lies repeatedly, people won't believe you even when you're telling the truth.
+When you lie repeatedly, people won't believe you when it's the truth.